st-tt-ordinals/agda/README.md

-# agda
-Agda development of the paper Set-Theoretic and Type-Theoretic Ordinals Coincide
+# Agda development of the paper "Set-Theoretic and Type-Theoretic Ordinals Coincide"